byoso/silly_db/README.md

 - [DB Browser for SQLite](https://sqlitebrowser.org/)
 - [SQLite Studio](https://sqlitestudio.pl/)

-No need to be an expert, just understand own to create a DB and use 'SELECT' will be fine (see the examples files to get quickly some bases).
+No need to be an expert, just understand own to create a DB and use 'SELECT' will be fine.

 ## Installation